Standing Advisory Committee

 The Surf Coast Distinctive Area and Landscape Project will inform the development of the Great Ocean Road Strategic Framework Plan, which will provide further protection to the Great Ocean Road Region.

-In September 2019 the Surf Coast was declared a Distinctive Area and Landscape under the Planning and Environment Act 1987.
+In September 2019, parts of the Surf Coast Shire Council and City of Greater Geelong were declared a Distinctive Area and Landscape under the Planning and Environment Act 1987.

 The following maps depict the declared area: